conneroisu/cpre281-finalproj/README.md

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `BEQ` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.

 The `BEQ` (Branch if Equal) instruction in the MIPS architecture follows a specific flow through the processor stages.
 Here's a step-by-step walkthrough of each stage using Verilog code examples to illustrate how each part of the instruction's lifecycle is handled in hardware.

 ##### Instruction Stages for `BEQ`